ajrgodfrey/ActionBook/BrailleRInAction/09-GGPlot.md

 The chart is a bar chart containing 299 vertical bars.
 ```

 The data is separated by implication in the following graphs.
-The legend is automatically generated and has altered in appearance since the original was prodcued in @Wickham2009ggplot2.
+The legend is automatically generated and has altered in appearance since the original was produced in @Wickham2009ggplot2.

 ```r